-This is how you can take care of her and her sore head.
+This is how you can take care of them and their sore head.

-We’ve suggested she avoids possible triggers like caffeine, cheese or products containing artificial sweeteners.
-Bright lights and loud noises could also set her off.
+We’ve suggested they avoid possible triggers like caffeine, cheese or products containing artificial sweeteners.
+Bright lights and loud noises could also set them off.

-Decent quality sleep and ‘me time’ is important too to dial down her stress and get her body into a relaxed rhythm.
-Hormone Replacement Therapy (HRT) also helps some women with migraines.
+Decent quality sleep and ‘me time’ is important too to dial down her stress and get their body into a relaxed rhythm.
+Hormone Replacement Therapy (HRT) also helps some people with migraines.

 You may have had a headache a hundred times, but have you had a menopausal headache?

-Don’t assume you know what her migraine feels like.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what their migraine feels like.
+Gently ask them to explain the effect it is having on them physically and emotionally.

-It could be as simple as opening a window, running a bath, getting her a glass of water or letting her stretch out on the sofa.
-What does she need?
-Why don’t you ask her?
+It could be as simple as opening a window, running a bath, getting them a glass of water or letting them stretch out on the sofa.
+What do theyneed?
+Why don’t you ask them?

 Slow, deep breaths initiate the parasympathetic nervous system, which has a calming effect and can improve a sore head.
 Taking time together to practice and improve your breathing means you’re more likely to keep up with it.

-Yoga and meditation are both great, and there are loads of ‘how to’ videos and mindfulness apps like Calm which mean you can practice from the comfort of your living room.
+Yoga and meditation are both great, and there are loads of ‘how to’ videos online and mindfulness apps which mean you can practice from the comfort of your living room.

 CREATE A WEEKLY MEAL PLAN

-It’s really important women who are having a lot of headaches or migraines in the menopause eat a balanced diet and identify the foods that set off their symptoms.
+It’s really important women who are having a lot of headaches or migraines in the menopause eat a balanced diet and identify their foods that set off their symptoms.

-Planning meals ahead is a good way to get an overview of what you’re eating while shopping for the ingredients together and sharing the cooking can take the pressure off her.
+Planning meals ahead is a good way to get an overview of what you’re eating, while shopping for the ingredients together and sharing the cooking can take pressure off them.

-If her headaches have been going on for a while or seem to be getting worse, gently encourage her to speak to a GP.
-You could even offer to go to the appointment with her to show your support.
+If their headaches have been going on for a while or seem to be getting worse, gently encourage them to speak to a GP.
+You could even offer to go to the appointment with them to show your support.